bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 **III.
 The Sovereign Understanding: Decentralized Autonomy**

- * Initial Concern: Centralized oversight would lead to "Elite Capture," where local leaders or "Godfathers" divert the 80% yield.
+ * Initial Concern: Centralized oversight would lead to "Elite Capture," where local leaders or "Godfathers" divert the 80% State/Community yield.

  * The Reaffirmation: The system utilizes VQPV-NG (Variable Quad-Partite Vetting).
-Every kobo of the 80% Community Yield is audited by a Fiduciary Expert Seat with a "Transparency Protocol" that publishes payouts to a public ledger.
-The community holds the Sovereign Veto, allowing the youth and elders to block any project or leader that attempts to bypass the 80/20 split.
-Revenue is "Clean Local Capital"—it never hits a government account; it flows from the Tenant to the Trust.
+Every kobo of the 80% State/Community Yield is audited by a Fiduciary Expert Seat with a "Transparency Protocol" that publishes payouts to a public ledger.
+The State Governor holds the Sovereign Veto, allowing the Governors to block any project or other potential bad actor that attempts to bypass the 50/39/20 split.
+Revenue is "Clean Local Capital"—it never hits a government account; it flows from the Tenant to the State and the Trust.

 **IV.
 The Labor Firewall: The "Anti-Japa" Arbitrage**